nathanmarz/storm/external/storm-hdfs/README.md

 operation involves a lot of data copy, ensure that the data files are rotated at reasonable sizes with `FileSizeRotationPolicy` and at reasonable intervals with `TimedRotationPolicy` so that the recovery can complete within topology.message.timeout.secs.

+Also note with `TimedRotationPolicy` the files are never rotated in the middle of a batch even if the timer ticks, but only when a batch completes so that complete batches can be efficiently recovered in case of failures.

 ##Working with Secure HDFS
 If your topology is going to interact with secure HDFS, your bolts/states needs to be authenticated by NameNode.
 We currently have 2 options to support this: